ysyk2021/the-promotion-engineer-building-a-strong-foundation-for-career-success/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Sure, here are 20 Amazon search keywords related to the book "The Promotion Engineer: Building a Strong Foundation for Career Success":

 1. Career advancement
 2. Professional growth
 3. Career success strategies